roberttstephens/webanalytics/README.md

 #webanalytics

 ##Overview
 If you want web analytics, you can use one or more of several third party services.
-Analytics.go is a simple performant open source application that covers some common use cases.
+Webanalytics is a simple performant open source application that covers some common use cases.

 ##Use cases